UAE – November 18-27, December 4-5, 8-14, 2015

 Al Ain Oasis.
 Many main paths lead through this 3000-acre date palm oasis, an atmospheric labyrinth of shaded walkways and cultivated plots irrigated by a traditional falaj (underground system of tunnels).
 You can also walk through the palms anywhere.
 There are nearly 150,000 date palms here, along with mango, almond, banana and fig trees (we didn’t see any of these, but the place is huge).
 Look for the ruins of an ancient fortress and a mosque as well as date storage containers, but the whole place was devoid of visitors and the only buildings were two mosques.
 One date palm produces 270kg of dates per year – dates are 60% sugar and 2% protein.

 Al Jahili Fort was established in 1891 around the Al Jahili Oasis for the protection of palm farmers.
 The fort is in southern Al Ain, part of a public square.
-The fort is square 35 metres on a side, 8 metres high, three round watchtowers, and a rectangular watchtower on the northwestern corner.
+The fort is square 35 metres on a side, and 8 metres high, with three round watchtowers, and a rectangular watchtower on the northwestern corner.
 It was restored in the mid-1980s, 2007–2008.

 Al Ain National Museum.